nlp-uoregon/trankit/docs/source/overview.md

 p = Pipeline('english', gpu=False)
 ```
 Another tag that we can use is `cache_dir`.
-By default, *Trankit* would check if the pretrained files exist.
+By default, *Trankit* would check if the pretrained model files exist.
 If they don't, it would download all pretrained files including the shared XLMR-related files and the separate language-related files, then store them to `./cache/trankit`.
-However, we can change this by changing the tag `cache_dir`:
+However, we can change this by setting the tag `cache_dir`:
 ```python
 from trankit import Pipeline

 p = Pipeline('english', cache_dir='./path-to-your-desired-location/')
 ```
 ### Multilingual usage
 Processing multilingual inputs is easy and effective with *Trankit*.
-For example, to initilize a pipeline that can process inputs in the 3 languages English, Chinese, and Arabic, we can do as follows:
+For example, to initilize a pipeline that can process inputs of the 3 languages English, Chinese, and Arabic, we can do as follows:
 ```python
 from trankit import Pipeline